 Married women celebrate it for long life and prosperity of their husbands.
 It is necessary for newlywed women to worship in the first year of their marriage in Rajasthan.

-How is Gangaur Festival celebrated?
+How is the Gangaur Festival celebrated?

-- For 16 days ladies sing melodious songs of devotion and worship Shiva Parvati in early morning for prosperous and happier married life.
+- For 16 days ladies sing melodious songs of devotion and worship Shiva Parvati in the early morning for prosperous and happier married life.

 - Ladies get ready in traditional Rajasthani clothes and ornaments.